Windows FILETIME explained — converting NTFS timestamps to something readable

 Sub-second precision

-The full 100-ns resolution rarely matters for forensics — disk timestamps are quantised to whatever the OS bothered to record, and $STANDARD_INFORMATION is updated by syscall, not by clock.
-But for the cases where it does matter (correlating with packet captures, for example), keep the value in 100-ns ticks until the last step:
+The full 100-ns resolution rarely matters for forensics.
+Disk timestamps are quantised to whatever NTFS bothered to record, and $STANDARD_INFORMATION updates are driven by syscalls rather than by the system clock.
+But the cases where it does matter — correlating a USN record with a packet capture, lining up a Sysmon event 11 against a DataExtend — you want to keep the value in 100-ns ticks until the very last step:

 import datetime as dt